NazariiMural/RSCs_with_drizzle_prisma_orms/README.md

-### Getting Started Next.js React Server Components (RSCs) PostgresDB with Drizzle, Prisma, or without ORM.
+### Getting Started Next.js React Server Components (RSCs) PostgresDB with Drizzle, Prisma, or without ORM and zod validation library.

 To start with this example you gonna few things:
 1. Clone this repo